-Whether you're competing in an IRONMAN™ or a sprint triathlon, current guidelines on protein intake may not be enough to keep you healthy let alone train for a triathlon if you’re over 50.
+Whether you're competing in an IRONMAN or a sprint triathlon, current guidelines on protein intake may not be enough to keep you healthy let alone train for a triathlon if you’re over 50.

 After four days, researchers found that the more protein participants ate – no matter the timing – the better their bodies were at building muscle.
 Specifically, those who ate double their RDA of protein increased their rates of muscle protein synthesis (the process by which cells use protein to build muscle) and improved their net protein balance (the difference between muscle protein synthesis and protein breakdown).

-Don´t Accept that you are just 'Old'
+Don´t Accept that you are just getting older

-50 is far from old.
-But when researchers throw around the term “older adults,” they generally mean 50-plus.
-We have found that sarcopenia really doesn’t hit full force until 65, gradual loss of muscle mass and function can start even before your 50th birthday, according to Kim.
+50 is far from old but when researchers use the term “older adults,” they generally mean 50-plus.
+It's thought that sarcopenia doesn’t hit full force until you are 65 but gradual loss of muscle mass and function can start even before your 50th birthday.